-Welcome to the M5 Cloud – a highly available (HA) Infrastructure as a Service (IaaS) platform designed to deliver power and flexibility.
+Welcome to the M5 Cloud – a highly available (HA) Infrastructure as a Service (IaaS) platform designed to deliver power and flexibility to businesses, developers, gamers, or enthusiast users.
 Where the tech-savvy build exactly what they need.

 The M5 Cloud allows you to create virtual machines within minutes, using a convenient web interface or an open API.
-Virtual machines and disks can be hot-migrated, allowing us to conduct hardware maintenance with zero downtime to you.
-Plus, M5 Cloud’s Standard Primary storage is already 6x as fast as Amazon EBS!
+Virtual machines and disks can be hot-migrated, allowing us to conduct hardware maintenance with zero downtime to you (this eliminates a common source of downtime for VPS hosts – Virtual Private Server providers).
+Plus, M5 Hositng’s Standard Primary storage is already 6x as fast as Amazon EBS!

 With custom template creation, load-balanced clustering, ssh key management, and the use of private networking between nodes, our cloud delivers everything on your wish list, and then some.

 Highly Available, Persistent Storage